CyberCat-Institute/open-game-engine/README.md

 ## The preprocessor

-In order to use the preprocessor, create a value of type `OpenGames.Preprocessor.AbstractSyntax.Block`, and then interactively (in GHCi) apply the function `OpenGames.Preprocessor.Preprocessor.compileBlock`.
+In order to use the preprocessor, create a value of type `Preprocessor.AbstractSyntax.Block`, and then interactively (in GHCi) apply the function `Preprocessor.Preprocessor.compileBlock`.
 The resulting `Show` instance will result in a string containing Haskell code.
-Copy this code from the terminal into a file that makes the appropriate imports from `OpenGames.Engine`.
+Copy this code from the terminal into a file that makes the appropriate imports from `Engine`.

-Examples of blocks can be seen in `OpenGames.Examples`, and in each case the resulting generated code can be seen right after the block definition.
+Examples of blocks can be seen in `Examples`, and in each case the resulting generated code can be seen right after the block definition.

 The scoping rules for blocks are quite complicated, and reflect the topological rules for string diagrams of open games:
 * Block inputs and line outputs (both covariant and contravariant) are variables, which are brought into scope (I think they could be general patterns, but I haven't tested it properly)